Asiana feels chill in air travel from frosty South Korea-Japan ties

 South Korea’s top carrier Korean Air Lines Co Ltd (003490.KS) on Monday said it will suspend flights between the South Korean city of Busan and Japan’s Sapporo from Sept.
 3, citing lean demand.

-Even before the row erupted, several budget carriers including T’way Air Co Ltd (091810.KS) and Eastar Jet had announced plans to cut unprofitable routes between the two countries from mid-August.
+Several budget carriers including T’way Air Co Ltd (091810.KS) and Eastar Jet will temporarily halt some of its Japan routes from September, but the decision was taken before the dispute started, industry sources said.

+Asiana's share weakened by 0.2% on Tuesday while the broader KOSPI market .KS11 was up 0.7%.

+Investors in the share market have looked for South Korean firms that could benefit from a boycott of Japanese competitors.